Then Play On: Artwork

 The painting used for the album cover artwork is a mural by the English artist Maxwell Armfield.
+The artwork, which carried the title Domesticated Mural Painting, features a naked man on a galloping horse with a yellow sky in the background.
 The painting was featured in the February 1917 edition of The Countryside magazine, which noted that the mural was originally designed for the dining room of a London mansion.
+According to Christine McVie, the original painting belonged to Mick Fleetwood's sister; Classic Rock magazine reported that the painting was in the possession of Mick Fleetwood in a 2013 interview.

 Reception

 Contemporary reception of the album was mixed.
-Writing for Rolling Stone magazine, John Morthland said Fleetwood Mac had fallen "flat on their faces", and later dismissed the album as mostly "nondescript ramblings".
-On the other hand, Robert Christgau was more positive.
-He described the album's mixing of "easy ballads and Latin rhythms with the hard stuff" as "odd" but "very good".
+Writing for Rolling Stone magazine, John Morthland said Fleetwood Mac had fallen "flat on their faces", and dismissed the album as mostly "nondescript ramblings".
+Robert Christgau described the album's mixing of "easy ballads and Latin rhythms with the hard stuff" as "odd" but "very good".
+Melody Maker praised the album, saying that it would "enhance" the Fleetwood Mac's reputation and "surprise anyone who thinks of them as a straight, bashing blues band."
+Record Mirror characterised Then Play On as "an interesting, progressive LP" that "may not please their blues fans" and called it the band's "most interesting album to date".

+Billboard said that the album "gives a good sampling of their blues-with-a-British-accent style of playing".
+Record World thought that the album possessed creative playing and arrangements and that the bottleneck guitar work evoked music from the 1920s and 1930s.
+Cashbox called the album "an exciting package that will go far" that was "sure to make [Fleetwood Mac] as popular statewide as in their home."

-However, more recent reviews of the album are highly positive; The New Rolling Stone Album Guide labeling the album as a "cool, blues-based stew" and considered it the second best Fleetwood Mac album.
-The Telegraph described Then Play On as a "musically expansive, soft edged, psychedelic blues odyssey".
+More recent reviews of the album are highly positive; The New Rolling Stone Album Guide labeling the album as a "cool, blues-based stew" and considered it the second best Fleetwood Mac album.
+The Daily Telegraph described Then Play On as a "musically expansive, soft edged, psychedelic blues odyssey".
 Clark Collins of Blender magazine gave the album five stars out of five, and described "Oh Well" as an "epic blues-pop workout".